Sustainable nutritious plant-based allergen-free protein and fibre ingredients

 Inclusion rates of 4-20% are possible without changing mouthfeel or taste, and can be used to optimise 'back of packet' or cost position.

-Our multi-SKU and blending architecture ensures consistent performance, reliable supply, and flexible formulation support reducing risk for product development and procurement teams.
+Our multi-SKU and blending architecture ensures consistent performance, reliable supply, and flexible formulation reducing risk for product development and procurement teams.

 We will scale through disciplined replication of proven modules.
 In combination this reduces scale-up risk, improves capital efficiency, and compounds cost advantage as volumes grow.